Publishing and Distributing

 An editorial content calendar can help organize each step and phase of content creation and publishing.
 There are various tools available that can help create a content calendar, such as:

-By using an editorial calendar, team members working on content will be able to stay aligned and work together.
-In addition to this, it also provides a useful roadmap to both writers and editors alike.
+Using an editorial calendar allows team members working on content to stay aligned and work together cohesively.
+In addition, it also provides a useful roadmap to writers and editors alike.

 Create a social media content calendar